 Current Liabilities is the portion of Liabilities that the firm expects to pay within one year.
 Current Liabilities is reported if the company operates a classified balance sheet that segments current and non-current liabilities.

 Non-Current Liabilities is the portion of Liabilities that the firm does not expect to pay within one year.
 Non-Current Liabilities is reported if the company operates a classified balance sheet that segments current and non-current liabilities.

 Tax Liabilities is a component of Liabilities representing outstanding tax liabilities.

-Current Debt is the portion of Debt that is expected to be paid within one year.
-Current Debt is reported if the firm operates a classified balance sheet that separates current and non-current liabilities.
+Current debt is the portion of debt expected to be paid within one year.
+Current debt is reported if the firm operates a classified balance sheet that separates current and non-current liabilities.

-Capital Expenditure, also abbreviated CapEx, is a component of Net Cash Flow from Investing.
+Capital Expenditure, also abbreviated as CapEx, is a Net Cash Flow from Investing component.
 CapEx represents the net cash inflow (outflow) associated with the acquisition and disposal of long-lived, physical & intangible assets that are not intended for resale and are used in the ordinary course of business to produce goods and services.
-CapEx includes cash inflows/outflows to pay for the development of self-constructed assets & software.
+CapEx includes cash inflows/outflows to pay for developing self-constructed assets & software.

 Net Cash Flow – Investment Acquisition and Disposals is a component of Net Cash Flow from Investing representing the net cash inflow (outflow) associated with investment acquisition & disposal, including loan originations and marketable securities.

 Cash Flow from Financing, sometimes abbreviated as NCFF, is a component of Net Cash Flow / Change in Cash & Cash Equivalents representing the amount of cash inflow (outflow) from financing activities for both continuing and discontinued operations.
 The primary components of financing cash flow are issuance (purchase) of equity, issuance (repayment) of debt, and payment of cash distributions and dividends.